MaximeBastien04/comparing-objects-game/README.md

 # comparing-objects-game
 ## Project Overview
 A short childrens game where players have to compare objects to find the right answer.
-The game is made for internship at Caramel Publishing based on the childrens book "Le Petit Poucet ay pays des opposés".
+The game is made for internship at Caramel Publishing based on the childrens book "Le Petit Poucet au pays des opposés".

 ## How to Run
 1. Open the project in Unity (version 2022.1 or later).